-When you launch Typerspeed, either by clicking on the shortcut icon created by the installer or manually locating and clicking on the typerspeed.exe file, you will hear the intro sequence.
+When you launch Typerspeed, either by clicking on the shortcut icon created by the installer or manually locating and clicking on the typerspeed.exe file, you will hear the intro scene.
 A menu will then appear with 11 options.
 To select an option, simply type the number relative to that option.

 This option does what it says on the tin.

 This option will open the game's readme file, guide.txt, in whatever text editor you've selected to open text files, be it Notepad, Notepad++, EdSharp etc.

 Selecting this option will cause the developer's website, houseoffireseed.ml, to open in your default web browser (Chrome, Edge, Firefox, Brave etc).

 Reports the current number of words stored in the game's ever-growing database of words.

-This option allows you to export the word bank to a text file and store it on your desktop, giving you a line-by-line view of each word in the bank.
+This option allows you to export the word bank to a text file and store it on your documents folder, giving you a line-by-line view of each word in the bank.

 This will launch Typerspeed's new settings menu, where a wide variety of user settings can be configured.

 This will tell you what your current high score is.

-The game's outro sequence is played, the main Typerspeed executable and its data files are taken out of memory and you are returned to the weird and wonderful world of Windows.
+The game's outro scene is played, the main Typerspeed executable and its data files are taken out of memory and you are returned to the weird and wonderful world of Windows.